bfgenin/CS539-poisonous-or-not/README.md

 The image below is an example of data augmentation on one of our training imgages:
 ![](/presentation_images/data_aug_layers.png?raw=true "Example Images")

 To allow our model to see images taken in poor lighting conditions we used TensorFlow's `stateless_random_brightness` transformation.
-See an example below:
+Click the image below to see an example:

 ![](/presentation_images/data_aug_lighting.png?raw=true "Example Images")